 This smooth and creamy Leche Flan is easy to make.
 The fussy part about the recipe is the caramelized sugar that gives the flan it’s attractive glassy caramel surface.

 My Tita in San Diego is the Leche Flan expert of the family.
 She will produce rich flans with that glossy caramelized surface like a boss!
 Her flans always come out smooth and creamy.
 It’s texture is rich, velvety, melt-in-your mouth delicious.
 It’s dessert heaven.
-Everytime I call her get re-oriented with the ingredients and how-to’s of the recipe, she’ll say “ayyyyy! napakadali!” (ayyyyy! it’s so easy!)
+Every time I call her to get re-oriented with ingredients and how-to’s of the recipe, she’ll say “ayyyyy! napakadali!” (ayyyyy! it’s so easy!)

 How to make Leche Flan smooth and without cracks:

 - Mix the ingredients slowly to prevent bubbles/frothing

 - Mix in lemon zest right before pouring in mold/s to prevent curdling (milk and acid/lemon)